 Foreign tax credit

-Norwegian limited liability companies that have paid taxes on foreign-source income may, under certain conditions, offset the Norwegian tax paid against the foreign tax paid.
+Norwegian limited companies that have paid taxes on foreign-source income may, under certain conditions, offset the Norwegian tax paid against the foreign tax paid.
 The tax credit is limited to the lower of the Norwegian tax paid on the same type of foreign income and the foreign tax actually paid.
 It is possible to carry forward unused foreign taxes for five years.
 A credit claimed in accordance with the regulations stated above may not be used in addition to deductions pursuant to other rules and regulations.
 These rules are very technical, and it should be noted that there are two different 'baskets' of income.

 Upon application, the Ministry of Finance has the authority to grant tax relief on the transfer of assets within a group.
 The transfer may be carried out between group companies (more than 90% ownership and voting rights) or partnerships (with mainly the same owners).
 If a tax relief is granted, the transfer would not trigger any taxation at the time of the transfer, but all tax positions, including the tax basis of the transferred assets, will be transferred to the acquiring company.
 A condition for the tax relief is normally that the companies remain within the group.